plausible/wordpress/readme.txt

 - Works with any WordPress theme
 - Compatible with caching and performance plugins
-- Works with multilingual sites built with WPML, with each language domain on its own dashboard
+- Works with multilingual sites built with WPML or TranslatePress, with each language domain on its own dashboard
 - No need to edit theme files or use tag managers
 - Simple setup with no coding required
 - View your stats directly in your WordPress dashboard